 - Service Fee - These also range widely, with some costing around £20 and others around £3.
 They don't seem to be based on a fixed percentage, but I have no idea if the hosts themselves set the price of it.

 - Additional People Fee - This one gives us the most annoyance as some hosts will claim their place is for two guests, but then charge you for that second guest...
 So even though they tell you this before booking, it's freaking annoying.
-Just say it's for one person.
+Just say it's for one person, but a maximum of two.
 Sheesh.

 Airbnb Friend Invite Discount

-For those that wish to sign up to Airbnb after reading this honest review (and the small rant about the fees), then I would suggest signing up via the below link.
-Not only when I get 'paid' to keep Lifelong Vagabonds afloat, but you'll also get £25 (or the currency equivalent) in free credit.
-However, you can only use the Airbnb discount for bookings over £55, so think of it more like a free night somewhere. (:
+For those that wish to sign up to Airbnb after reading this unbiased review (and the small rant about the fees), then I would suggest signing up via the below image.
+Not only will I get 'paid' to keep Lifelong Vagabonds afloat, but you'll also get £25 (or the currency equivalent) in free Airbnb credit.
+However, you can only use the Airbnb discount for bookings over £55, so think of it more like a free night somewhere.

 Travel Tip #4

 Have you ever used Airbnb?
 What was your experience?
-Do you think they're better than hostels?
+Do you think they're better or worse than hostels?